We speak up for retailers, and elevate the voice of retail. Here you can see Retail NZ’s latest commentary in news and media.

 The latest Retail NZ Retail Radar Report shows that despite the busy Black Friday, Christmas and Boxing Day sales periods, a significant number of retailers did not hit their sales targets for the quarter ended 31 December.

 We are proud to represent New Zealand’s retail founders, business owners and employers.
-Through our tireless advocacy work, we are New Zealand’s leading retailers’ association.
+Through our tireless advocacy work, we are New Zealand’s peak body for retailers.
 Learn more about how we lobby government for you.